 All admitted students are considered for participation in PISP.
 The Admissions Committee will contact selected admitted students to apply for PISP.
 Candidates must then submit an essay discussing their record in, and passion for, public interest work, as well as a list of meaningful and relevant service experiences.
 The final round of review will consist of an interview with members of the Selection Committee.

 Beyond the financial freedom offered by PISP, PISP Scholars will be assigned a professor/advisor with a public interest background and/or strong ties to the public interest community.
 Scholars will receive a public interest mentor outside of Villanova Law in practice areas of interest to the Scholars.
-Scholars will also receive specialized career counseling from the Associate Director of Public Service Careers and Pro Bono Programs.
+Scholars will also receive specialized career counseling from the Associate Director of Public Service Careers and Judicial Clerkships.

-PISP Scholars are required to perform a total of 100 hours of pre-approved pro bono legal service during the three years of law school; to participate in one clinical course of their choice and either a second advanced advocacy clinical course or a non-judicial externship for credit, or may be selected to spend three semesters in a clinical program; to satisfy the law school's research paper writing requirement by writing on a public interest topic; to plan (with all PISP Scholars) the Public Interest Lecture Series; and to work in a legal capacity for a public interest organization for both of his or her summers at Villanova Law.
-Upon graduation, PISP Scholars will be obligated to engage in at least three years of public interest legal employment within their first five years of post-law school employment.
+PISP Scholars are required to perform a total of 200 hours of pre-approved pro bono legal service during the three years of law school and are also required to participate in one clinical course of their choice plus a second semester in either the Advanced Advocacy Clinic or a non-judicial externship for credit.
+PISP Scholars are expected to satisfy the law school's research paper writing requirement by writing on a public interest topic, to plan (with all PISP Scholars) events at the law school to promote awareness of public interest work, and to work in a legal capacity for a public interest organization for both of their summers at Villanova Law.
+Upon graduation, PISP Scholars are expected, but not required, to engage in at least three years of public interest legal employment within their first five years of post-law school employment.

 Admitted students who demonstrate impressive academic credentials and express a strong interest (and background) in particular areas of law will be selected as Villanova Law Student Scholars.
 In addition to renewable financial assistance, Student Scholars have access to consequential programmatic rewards.